 "Dead air" spaces may prevent smoke from reaching the Smoke/CO Alarm.
-To avoid dead air spaces, follow installation recommendations below.

-- On ceilings, install Smoke/CO Alarms as close to the center of the ceiling as possible.
-If this is not possible, install the Smoke/CO Alarm at least 4 inches (102 mm) from the wall or corner. - For wall mounting (if allowed by building codes), the top edge of Smoke/CO Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the wall/ceiling line, below typical dead air spaces. - On a peaked, gabled, or cathedral ceiling, install first Smoke/CO Alarm within 3 feet (0.9 meters) of the peak of the ceiling, measured horizontally.
-Additional Smoke/CO Alarms maybe required depending on the length, angle, etc. of the ceiling's slope.
+To avoid dead air spaces, follow installation recommendations at least 4 inches (102 mm) from the wall or corner.
+For wall mounting (if allowed by building codes), the top edge of Smoke/CO Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the wall/ceiling line, below typical "dead air"

+On ceilings, install Smoke/CO Alarms as close to the cen ceiling as possible.
+If this is not possible, install the Smoke/CO Alarm

+On a peaked, gabled, or cathedral ceiling, install first Smoke/CO Alarm within 3 feet (0.9 meters) of the peak of the ceiling, measured horizontally.
+Additional Smoke/CO Alarms may be required depending on the length, angle, etc. of the ceiling's slope.
 Refer to NFPA 72 for details on requirements for sloped or peaked ceilings.